Arithmetic

 Logarithms

 Logarithms use almost the same notation, as you might imagine.
-The base and logarithm are connected by a wave that goes over the base and under the logarithm, using the same three brackets.
-The difference is that logarithms are also enclosed in spaces (dots), to distinguish them from exponents:
+The base and anti-logarithm (the number whose logarithm you're looking for) are connected by a wave that goes over the base and under the anti-log, using the same three brackets.
+The difference is that anti-logs are then also enclosed in a spiral, to distinguish them from exponents.
+Anti-logs are never written high, either, as numeric exponents usually are.

 Imaginary and Complex Numbers

 The two symbols   are used as signs to spell +i and −i, the two square roots of -1.
-Roman notation considers them to be factors, but Musa considers them to be signs, a slightly sparer notation.
-By tradition, we consider to represent −i, but it doesn't matter.  means the same as : by convention, favor the latter, with positive radial magnitude.
+Traditional notation considers them to be factors, but Musa considers them to be signs, a slightly sparer notation.
+By convention, we consider to represent −i, but it doesn't matter.  means the same as : by convention, favor the latter, with positive radial magnitude.

-These signs are used both as prefixes in front of imaginary numbers, and as infixes connecting the imaginary part of a complex number:
+These signs are used both as prefixes in front of imaginary numbers, and as infixes connecting the real and imaginary parts of a complex number:

 Function Notation